ARUCC-MyCreds-National-Network/en-CA/README.md

 - [OpenID Connect](https://openid.net/connect/)
 - [OpenID Connect Credential Provider](https://mattrglobal.github.io/oidc-client-bound-assertions-spec/v0.1/)

-## Standard-first Approach
-Standards enable user choice and prevent vendor lock-in, enabling interoperability of data models and protocols for cryptography, messaging, storage, and so much more.

-Wherever possible, our products leverage and support existing standards.
-Where gaps exist, we propose modifications or develop new specifications with our technical community.
-Our commitment to interoperability reduces risk while future-proofing implementations.

 ### Credits
 Thank you to all our partners and contributors who have been involved in this project such as [ARUCC](https://arucc.ca/en/), [Digitary](https://www.digitary.net/) and [MATTR](https://mattr.global/).